Israel025/alx-low_level_programming/0x01-variables_if_else_while/README.md

         if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line.

-** The 1-last_digit.c program prints the alphabet in lowercase, followed by a new line. using only the putchar function, all code is in the main function. (couls only use putchar twice in your code)
+** The 2-print_alphabet.c program prints the alphabet in lowercase, followed by a new line. using only the putchar function, all code is in the main function. (couls only use putchar twice in your code).

+** The 3-print_alphabets.c program prints the alphabet in lowercase, and then in uppercase, followed by a new line. using only the putchar function, all code is in the main function. (could only use putchar 3x in your code).